frama986/omx-simple-interface/README.md

 ###A simple interface for OMXPlayer written in Python

 This is my first Phyton project and i decided to share it with everyone.
-I created this simple interface for OMXPlayer as case study to learn Python and, obviously, to semplify the selection of videos.
+I created this simple interface for OMXPlayer as a case study to learn Python and, obviously, to semplify the selection of videos.

 #####Requirement
 * This application is written for Phyton 3.4